 MGT 6554.
-Project Pyramid International Immersion.
+Project Pyramid Immersion.
 [Formerly MGT 559D] [1]

 MGT 6555.
 International Seminar.
 [Formerly MGT 555] Focuses on issues of business, management, culture, and political economy.
-Students work in groups to (a) identify a management issue or research question to be addressed, (b) propose a methodology, (c) follow through with the proposed analysis, and, (d) present findings.
+Students work in groups to: 1) identify a management issue or research question to be addressed, 2) propose a methodology, 3) follow through with the proposed analysis, and, 4) present findings.
 Students participate in a field research trip to the region studied.
 Application required.
 [2]